MrKev312/JustDanceEditor/README.md

 - The error message you are getting.
 - Any other relevant information.

+## Online Covers
+This tool can automatically download covers from the internet from this repository: [Just Dance Covers](https://github.com/MrKev312/JustDanceCovers).
+Feel free to add your own covers to the repository!

 ## Contributing
 Contributions are welcome!
 Please follow these guidelines:
 - Fork the repository.